Aayam-Rimal/Contact-Manager/README.md

 ## 📇 Contact Manager

-A Python CLI app to manage contacts easilyadd, view, search, edit, and delete contacts with persistent storage in JSON.
+A Python CLI app to manage contacts and easily add, view, search, edit, and delete contacts with persistent storage in JSON.

 ## 🚀 Features